Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * When you are having block, find a pair partner
 * This will knock you out the block and give you a fresh perspective
-* If you can't get a pair partner, do somethign creative
+* If you can't get a pair partner, do something creative
 * Read, draw anything that gives your mind a break from the problem

 ### Debugging